-What Can I Do With a Bachelor's in Teaching?
+What You Can Do With a Bachelor's in Education

 Teaching majors can explore different grade levels and choose an academic concentration for their degrees.
 A high school teacher can focus on science, math, English, or foreign languages.
 These options open the doors to numerous teaching careers with the degree seeker deciding which option best suits their professional goals.
 Educators who pursue additional certifications and advanced degrees can also become administrators, reading coaches, reading specialists, and instructional coordinators.

 These teachers educate children in multiple subjects, such as social studies and science, as well as basic life skills concepts, including communication.
 Other professional responsibilities involve building lesson plans, discussing student progress with parents, and creating guidelines for classroom procedures.
 Teachers of these grade levels commonly need a bachelor's degree.